CaptainCrowbar/unicorn-lib/unicorn/intro.md

 Unicorn's [regular expression module](regex.html) uses PCRE as its underlying regex engine.
 If you only need to support UTF-8 and byte-mode regexes, it will work with just the 8-bit version (`-lpcre`).
 If you want UTF-16 and UTF-32 regexes as well, you will also need `-lpcre16` and `-lpcre32`.
-If you don't have all three versions of the library, define `UNICORN_NO_PCRE16` and/or `UNICORN_NO_PCRE32` when building Unicorn to indicate which ones are missing.
-(The supplied makefile will attempt to detect which versions are available and set these automatically.)
+The chosen PCRE libraries also need to be selected at build time by defining `UNICORN_PCRE16` and/or `UNICORN_PCRE32`.
+These defines are only needed when building the Unicorn library itself, not when building code that uses it.
+The supplied makefile will attempt to detect which versions are available and set these automatically.
+Note that the 8-bit PCRE library is always required.

 ## Using Unicorn ##